-What I should consider for choosing an Image & Video Anonymization Solution
+What to consider for your Image & Video Anonymization Software

 Quality of anonymization

-Two important factors determine the quality: false negative, i.e. an object is not detected, and false positive, i.e. the background or an irrelevant object is wrongly marked as a relevant object.
-For anonymization, a false negative is in most cases more severe than a false positive: not detecting an identifiable person poses a larger problem than, say, mistaking a construction container for a car.
-However, depending on the use case, blurring a traffic sign because it is falsely identified as a number plate can be equally problematic.
+In most cases, a false negative is more severe than a false positive.
+Not detecting an identifiable person poses a larger problem than, say, mistaking a construction container for a car.
+However, mistaking a traffic sign for a number plate can be equally problematic.

 Data protection and security due diligence

-If you or your customer is an EU-based company, they should have up-to-date documentation such as:
+If you or your customer is an EU-based company, up-to-date documentation is mandatory according to the GDPR, such as: